-The School does not provide transportation.
-However, where available, the School is easily accessible to various public bus services.
+The school does not provide transportation.
+However, the school is easily accessible by public bus services.

-E. Visitors
+E. Visitors and Children

-School is a closed-campus school.
-The students remain in the School during their academic session.
-If an emergency arises the student will sign out and if need be, the authorized party picking up the student will also sign with information as required by the School.
+The school is a closed-campus school.
+The students remain in the school during their academic session.
+If an emergency arises the student will sign out and if need be, the authorized party picking up the student will also sign with information as required by the school.
 All students must and will be accounted for while on campus.

-Parents, graduates and other visitors are always welcome with advanced notice and approval of the School office except in the case of an emergency.
-No children are permitted in the classroom at any time.
-If children would like to visit the School, an appointment for a tour must be scheduled with the main office.
+Parents, graduates and other visitors are always welcome with advanced notice and approval of the school administration except in the case of an emergency.
+No children are permitted in the classrooms at any time.
+If children would like to visit the school, an appointment for a tour must be scheduled with the school administration.

-All visitors are required to report to the school office prior to their visit and may be escorted while in the building.
-All visitors must sign in upon arrival and sign out before leaving the building and must wear a visitor's pass while in the building.

-Visitors must pre-arrange any meetings or visits with teachers or Administrators prior to entering the building.
+All visitors are required to sign in at the front desk prior to their visit and may be escorted while in the building.
+All visitors must sign out before leaving the building and must wear a visitor's pass while in the building.
+Visitors must pre-arrange any meetings or visits with teachers or administrators prior to entering the building.
 Visits should be limited to 1/2 hour unless other arrangements have been made for an extended period of time.